daixque/cameleon/README.md

 Cameleon validates request body only in POST or PUT http method.

+### initializer.rb : Setup for _switch.rb

+If you want to use some libraries or your own modules on your _switch.rb, cameleons load initializer.rb on boot-time.
+So you can write some code inside Cameleon::setup scope.

+    Cameleon::setup do |config|
+      require 'some_library'
+      config.foo = 'FOO'
+    end

+Then you can refer the config in _switch.rb.

+    Cameleon.config.foo #=> 'FOO'

 ## Gallery
 You can get various samples using "cameleon gallery" command.